Hedy Lamarr: Louis B. Mayer and MGM

 After arriving in London in 1937, she met Louis B. Mayer, head of MGM, who was scouting for talent in Europe.
-She initially turned down the offer he made her (of $125 a week), but then booked herself onto the same New York bound liner as him, and managed to impress him enough to secure a $500 a week contract.
-Mayer persuaded her to change her name to Hedy Lamarr (to distance herself from her real identity, and "the Ecstasy lady" reputation associated with it), choosing the surname in homage to the beautiful silent film star, Barbara La Marr, on the suggestion of his wife, who admired La Marr.
+She initially turned down the offer he made her (of $125 a week), but then booked herself onto the same New York–bound liner as him, and she managed to impress him enough to secure a $500-a-week contract.
+Mayer persuaded her to change her name to Hedy Lamarr (to distance herself from her real identity and "the Ecstasy lady" reputation associated with it), choosing the surname in homage to the beautiful silent film star Barbara La Marr, on the suggestion of his wife, who admired La Marr.
 He brought her to Hollywood in 1938 and began promoting her as the "world's most beautiful woman".

-Mayer loaned Lamarr to producer Walter Wanger, who was making Algiers (1938), an American version of the French film, Pépé le Moko (1937).
+Mayer loaned Lamarr to producer Walter Wanger, who was making Algiers (1938), an American version of the French film Pépé le Moko (1937).
 Lamarr was cast in the lead opposite Charles Boyer.
 The film created a "national sensation", says Shearer.
 She was billed as an unknown but well-publicized Austrian actress, which created anticipation in audiences.
 Mayer hoped she would become another Greta Garbo or Marlene Dietrich.
 According to one viewer, when her face first appeared on the screen, "everyone gasped ...
 Lamarr's beauty literally took one's breath away."

 In future Hollywood films, she was invariably typecast as the archetypal glamorous seductress of exotic origin.
 Her second American film was to be I Take This Woman, co-starring with Spencer Tracy under the direction of regular Dietrich collaborator Josef von Sternberg.
 Von Sternberg was fired during the shoot, replaced by Frank Borzage.
 The film was put on hold, and Lamarr was put into Lady of the Tropics (1939), where she played a mixed-race seductress in Saigon opposite Robert Taylor.
 She returned to I Take This Woman, re-shot by W. S. Van Dyke.
 The resulting film was a flop.

 Far more popular was Boom Town (1940) with Clark Gable, Claudette Colbert and Spencer Tracy; it made $5 million.
 MGM promptly reteamed Lamarr and Gable in Comrade X (1940), a comedy film in the vein of Ninotchka (1939), which was another hit.